-Achieving Part Flatness through DFM
+Achieving Part Flatness through Design for Manufacturing (DFM)

 When I show clients some of the parts we manufacture, I will often get asked how we achieved such precise levels of flatness on our parts.
 My first response always begins with the DFM analysis performed prior to the Mold Design phase of the project.